 The students at UMSN are expected to exhibit behavior appropriate to the profession of nursing.
 They must assume personal responsibility for being in the physical and mental condition to provide safe nursing care and for the knowledge and skills necessary to give this care.
+Failure to abide by these standards and responsibilities will result in submission of a potential honor code violation to the Resolution Officer.
+See Reporting Procedures for an Alleged Infraction (Appendix A)

-II.
 Applicability